You officially have a 4 week old baby!

-Right now, he needs the security of knowing you’re close, and available to meet his needs – and doing so will give him a sense of trust and confidence, and a bond that will persist far into the future.
-So for anyone (hello, mother-in-law!) who insists that you’re “spoiling” your baby by holding him too much, or responding too quickly, do this: tell them that’s the dumbest thing you’ve ever heard, and to mind their bidness.
+Right now, she needs the security of knowing you’re close, and available to meet his needs – and doing so will give him a sense of trust and confidence, and a bond that will persist far into the future.
+So for anyone who insists that you’re “spoiling” your baby by holding him too much, or responding too quickly, do this: tell them that’s the dumbest thing you’ve ever heard, and to mind their bidness.
 Or, you know, just point out that research shows spoiling an infant is literally impossible.

 Help bolster brain development by providing lots of high-contrast items and patterns to look at (her vision still isn’t as clear as ours).
 And though she doesn’t yet have the hand-eye coordination necessary to deliberately reach for and grab an item, go ahead and place things in her grasp: she’ll love feeling the variety of new shapes and textures.

 It sometimes seems like you’re tethered to your baby, and the last month has been an overwhelming blur of baby-centric everything.
 But it’s important to remember that you’re not only the mother of a newborn – you’re still you.
 Do something to remind yourself of that.
 Spend a little time with your bestie (even if you can’t yet bring yourself to venture out of the house for more than a few minutes).
 Get a manicure.
 It is fine – no, crucial – that you make yourself a priority.
 Even if it means letting someone else “spoil” your baby for a bit.

 Your 4 Week Old Baby’s Health

 At your baby’s one month well visit, the pediatrician will take stock of your baby’s growth, development, and milestones thus far.
 They’ll inspect how the belly button and circumcision site are healing; inspect the skin, the genitals, measure for weight, length, and head circumference, and administer the hepatitis B vaccine.